 Later, as acute kidney injury persists and waste products accumulate in the body, people may experience

 The passing of cola-colored urine may indicate a number of kidney diseases that damage the glomeruli, the filtering units of the kidney.
-The brown color results from blood passing through the filtering units and may be the first sign of a condition known as a glomerulonephritis (inflammation of the filtering units).
+The brown color results from blood passing through the filtering units and may be the first sign of a condition known as a glomerulonephritis Glomerulonephritis Glomerulonephritis is a disorder of glomeruli (clusters of microscopic blood vessels in the kidneys with small pores through which blood is filtered).
+It is characterized by body tissue swelling... read more (inflammation of the filtering units).
 Examples include postinfectious glomerulonephritis, antiglomerular basement membrane disease, and lupus nephritis.

-If acute kidney injury is caused by a blockage (an obstruction), the backup of urine within the kidneys causes the drainage system to stretch (a condition called hydronephrosis—see Figure: Hydronephrosis: A Distended Kidney).
-Urinary tract obstruction often causes a constant dull ache under the lower ribs but may cause crampy pain—ranging from mild to excruciating—usually along the sides (flanks) of the body.
+If acute kidney injury is caused by a blockage (an obstruction), the backup of urine within the kidneys causes the drainage system to stretch (a condition called hydronephrosis—see figure Hydronephrosis—A Distended Kidney Hydronephrosis: A Distended Kidney ).
+Urinary tract obstruction Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
+Blockage can be complete... read more often causes a constant dull ache under the lower ribs but may cause crampy pain—ranging from mild to excruciating—usually along the sides (flanks) of the body.
 Some people with hydronephrosis have blood in their urine.
 If the obstruction is located below the bladder, the bladder will enlarge.
 If the bladder enlarges rapidly, people are likely to feel severe pain in the pelvis, just above the pubic bone.
 If the bladder enlarges slowly, pain may be minimal, but the lower part of the abdomen may swell because of the enlarged bladder.

 If acute kidney injury develops during hospitalization, the condition often relates to some recent injury, surgery, drug, or illness such as infection.
 Symptoms due to the cause of the acute kidney injury may predominate.
-For example, high fever, life-threatening low blood pressure (shock), and symptoms of heart failure or liver failure may occur before symptoms of kidney failure and be more obvious and urgent.
+For example, high fever, life-threateningly low blood pressure (shock) Low Blood Pressure and Shock , and symptoms of heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more or liver failure Liver Failure Liver failure is severe deterioration in liver function.
+Liver failure is caused by a disorder or substance that damages the liver.
+Most people have jaundice (yellow skin and eyes), feel tired... read more may occur before symptoms of kidney failure and be more obvious and urgent.

 The doctor evaluates whether the person has acute kidney injury and, very importantly, its cause.